Weekly Procedures Should Verify

 If the boiler is to be laid-up wet, then run through at least one full cycle after filling (before isolating from system) to drive off excess oxygen.
 This will help limit corrosion exposure.

 Shut-off electrical and fuel supplies.
 Disconnect fuel supply and burner assembly.
-Remove fire door adaptor, boiler jacket top, and boiler top plate.
+Remove fire door adapter, boiler jacket top, and boiler top plate.
 Inspect surfaces including turbulators/spirals, interior of fire tubes, and firebox for evidence of soot.
 Clean and remove all soot from the fireside of the boiler including the fire tubes, which can be done using a powerful vacuum cleaner and brush.

 Excessive sooting indicates deficiencies in the fuel supply, burner settings, combustion air supply, or breeching.
 The system design engineer should be notified and a qualified technician should investigate the situation.